KeepCoolCH/DropzoneFileSharing/README.md

 ## 🔧 Installation

-1. Upload the `index.php` file to your web server
+1. Upload all files to your web server
 2. Make sure the `uploads/` directory is writable (is created automatically)
 3. Open the application in your browser